domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 ```C++
 default_selector device_selector;
 ```
-This is how you specfy device (CPU, GPU, FPGA, etc) to execute on.
-SYCL provde a `default_selector` that will select a existing device in the system.
-SYCL also provide `cpu_selector`, `gpu_selector` and allow you to customize your selector.
-In this example, we will `default_selector` which use the device runtime pick for us.
+This is how you specify the device (CPU, GPU, FPGA, etc) to execute on.
+SYCL provides a `default_selector` that will select an existing device in the system.
+SYCL also provides `cpu_selector`, `gpu_selector`, and allow you to customize your selector.
+In this example, we will `default_selector` which uses the device runtime pick for us.

 * **Setup Buffers between host and device**
 ```C++